OriginQ/VQNET2.0-tutorial-en/source/rst/utils.rst

-None of the above uses the distributed computing interface, but only needs to reference DataSplit, parallel_model, and init_p during training to achieve data parallel distributed computing.
+None of the above uses the distributed computing interface, but only needs to reference split_data, model_allreduce, and init_process during training to achieve data parallel distributed computing.

 as follows